pcsingh/Predicting-Repo-popularity/README.md

 2. To visualize some insight of the dataset run [analysis.ipynb](https://github.com/pcsingh/Predicting-Repo-popularity/blob/master/Notebooks/analysis.ipynb)

-3. For training model to make prediction of repo popularity run [model.ipynb](https://github.com/pcsingh/Predicting-Repo-popularity/blob/master/Notebooks/model.ipynb) , we have used multiple regressions model , but one with the best R2 score is used for making prediction.<br><br>
+3. For training the model run [model.ipynb](https://github.com/pcsingh/Predicting-Repo-popularity/blob/master/Notebooks/model.ipynb) file, we have used multiple regressions model, but one with the best R2 score is used for making prediction.<br><br>
-* Run streamlit inorder to make prediction using trained model:
+* Run streamlit in order to make prediction using trained model:
 ```
 streamlit run app.py
 ```
-**Note: Put the github token in the model.ipynb notebook and app.py also in order to make prediction.**
+**Note: To paste the github token in the model.ipynb notebook and app.py file.**
 <hr>

 Click [here](https://repopopularity.herokuapp.com/) to try now..... 🤗